-- 9. Exclusions.
-The requirements of this rule do not apply to: - a.
-Handbills or other literature produced and distributed at a cost not exceeding \$100 and prepared by one or more individuals who are not required to register or file campaign finance reports with the City Clerk and who are acting independently of and without authorization by a candidate, candidate's authorized campaign committee, measure finance committee, party committee, political action committee or ballot question committee, or an agent thereof; - b.
-Campaign signs produced and distributed at a cost not exceeding \$100, paid for by one or more individuals who are not required to register or file campaign finance reports with the City Clerk and who are acting independently of and without authorization by a candidate, candidate's authorized campaign committee, measure finance committee, party committee, political action committee or ballot question committee, or an agent thereof; - c.
-Internet and e-mail activities costing less than \$100, paid for by one or more individuals acting independently of and without authorization by a candidate, candidate's authorized campaign committee, measure finance committee, party committee, political action committee or ballot question committee or an agent thereof; - d.
-Campaign signs that are financed by the candidate or candidate's authorized committee and that clearly identify the name of the candidate and are lettered or printed individually by hand.
+9.10.
+Exclusions.
+The requirements of this rule do not apply to:

+- a.
+Handbills or other literature produced and distributed at a cost not exceeding \$100 and prepared by one or more individuals who are not required to register or file campaign finance reports with the City Clerk and who are acting independently of and without authorization by a candidate, candidate's authorized campaign committee, measure finance committee, party committee, political action committee or ballot question committee, measure finance committee, party committee, party committee, political action committee, politica - b.
+Campaign signs produced and distributed at a cost not exceeding \$100, paid for by one or more individuals who are not required to register or file campaign finance reports with the City Clerk and who are acting independently of and without authorization by a candidate, candidate's authorized campaign committee, measure finance committee, party committee, political action committee or ballot question committee, or an agent thereof-acandidate, candidate's authorized campaign committee, measure finance committee, party committee, political action committee or ballot question committee;